 Storyline – 8/10

 Taking place a year after the events of the first game, Magus Lee, the Kisareth Empire, and the rest of the world of Cora face the much greater threat from the forces of the Abyss, and it falls under Magus, his clan and a mixture of both old and new allies to put a stop to the looming invasion.
 The story of the second game is just as wonderfully engrossing and daring as the first, with just as great a sense of character development, tragedy and tension throughout to keep this narrative as magnificent as ever; coupled with the conveyance of both friendship and family unity; which albeit is at times handled in a delightfully dark manner, as some side quests involve sadistically punishing some NPCs who may displease Magus, present players with choices of how best to go about doing this.

 Originality – 8.5/10

-With a new level up system, new narrative, new character and a plethora of new enemy creatures in the game’s bestiary, the franchise has been kept very much original, speaking of Kisareth’s own company policy of providing players with fresh new perspectives on gameplay and visual style.
-In particular, developing a turn-based RPG that stands out from the may other that have been released over the years I no easy task, and I believe Kisareth have done that in style with not only the second game, but with the whole series so far.
+With a new level-up system, new narrative, new characters, and a plethora of new enemy creatures in the game’s bestiary, the franchise has been kept very much original, speaking of Kisareth’s own company policy of providing players with fresh new perspectives on gameplay and visual style.
+In particular, developing a turn-based RPG that stands out from the may other that have been released over the years I no easy task, and I believe Kisareth has done that in style with not only the second game but with the whole series so far.